-Our diabetes education course provides individuals with the opportunity to get an in-depth look at barriers you may face.
-Another statistic which stands out for our region is race.
+Our diabetes education course allows individuals to get an in-depth look at barriers they may face.
+Another statistic that stands out for our region is race.
 With much higher-than-average rates of diabetes, American Indian (18%) and Hispanic (13%) populations are especially in need of help.

-However, the steps to controlling and learning to live life with diabetes is the same regardless of race.
+However, the steps to controlling and learning to live life with diabetes are the same regardless of race.
 Although diabetes is not specifically a lifestyle disease, there are lifestyle changes one can make to control it.
-And as normal, making a lifestyle change is not easy.
+And as expected, making a lifestyle change is not easy.

-To help, Kymera Independent Physicians have developed a program designed to help patients gain a deeper understanding of their disease in order to better manage it.
-Extensive by necessity, simple by design, this course provides both the framework for success and the process.
-Kymera medical staff provide the guidance and encouragement.
+To help, Kymera Independent Physicians have developed a program designed to help patients gain a deeper understanding of their disease to manage it better.
+Extensive by necessity and simple by design, this course provides the framework for success and the process.
+Kymera medical staff offers guidance and encouragement.

 The Kymera Diabetes Education course covers topics like: